qwersunny-111/qwersunny-111/README.md

 	<img src="https://raw.githubusercontent.com/Aniket965/Aniket965/master/pacman.svg?sanitize=true" width="200" height="200">
 </div>

 Welcome to my GitHub!
-I'm Leyao Sun, a systems engineering student.
-When I am not studying or programming, I play some music with my electric guitar, I like to read about personal and collective improvement, I love doing useful and fun things with programming, listening to different types of music, sharing with friends and much more.
+I'm Leyao Sun, a master's student at the School of Automation, Beijing Institute of Technology.
+My primary research focus is on image stitching.

-### ✔️ I'm currently learning
+### ✔️ I'm currently studying
-- Kotlin (android development)
-- Java (desktop apps)
+- Surround view stitching for tractor-trailer

+### ⚡ Relevant achievement
+- UDSV: Unsupervised Deep Stitching for Tractor-Trailer Surround View [Paper]

 ### 😍 What i like to do:
 - I like challenges, learning, LOGICAL PROBLEMS, helping, sharing and living !!!

-### 💡 Goals for 2020:
-- Finish my first app on android and publish it on play store
-- Learn the basics of JavaScript, TypeScript
-- Become skilled in Java, kotlin
-- Grow as a person

-### ⚡ Relevant achievement
-- Enter the Francisco José de Caldas district university at a very low cost

-### 🛠 Interested in:
-- Desktop, mobile, fronted, devOps, games, designer.
+### 📫 How to reach me:
+- Feel free to contact me at sunleyao2020@163.com.